zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-initialize-env/essbase-initialize-env.md

 ## **STEP 3**: Login to Host for manual startup (Optional)
-While you will only need the browser to perform all tasks included in this workshop, you can optionally use your preferred SSH client to connect to the instance to perform any troubleshooting task such as restarting processes, rebooting the instance, or just look around.
+While you only need the browser to perform all tasks in this workshop, you can optionally use your preferred SSH client to connect to the instance to perform any troubleshooting task such as restarting processes, rebooting the instance, or to just look around.

 ### Start Script

-​Your workshop instance is configured to start all processes automatically needed for the labs.
+​Your workshop instance is configured to automatically start all processes needed for the labs.
 Perform these steps only if you are unable to launch Essbase 21c UI in **Step1**.

 1. Launch your browser to the following URL to access noVnc web UI.